She was conjoined to her twin for the first 7 months of life. Now an adult, she just had her own baby.

 The plan that had been carefully coordinated with her medical team allowed the C-section to proceed smoothly without complications, she said.

-“I’m struck by Charity’s maturity, her trust in us and her guts to push the limit,” said Cheng.
+“I’m struck by Charity’s maturity, her trust in us and her guts to push the limit,” Cheng said.

 “She and her husband are amazing young people who are calm and have perspective,” she said.
 “I see them in the NICU and they’re so calm with the baby.
 They don’t sweat the small stuff.”